Stobart Motorsport

 Stobart Motorsport is an offshoot of the Eddie Stobart Group.
-Under its title sponsorship, Stobart Motorsport supports various rally and motorbike teams.
+Under its title sponsorship, Stobart Motorsport supports various rallie and motorbikey teams.

 VK M-Sport Ford Rally Team

 The Stobart VK M-Sport Ford Rally Team is a rally team competing in the World Rally Championship.
 The team's principal is Malcolm Wilson, whose M-Sport operation runs Stobart as well as the Ford factory team and Munchi's Ford World Rally Team.
 The team competed under the Stobart banner from 2006 - 2012, when support was withdrawn.